microsoft/hlsl-specs/proposals/NNNN-8-bit-integers.md

 ## Introduction

-This proposal introduces 8-bit integer types to HLSL, to align it more closely with C/C++ and other languages, and allow tight interop with the 8-bit types used in the cooperative vector proposal.
+This proposal introduces 8-bit integer types to HLSL, to align it more closely with C/C++ and other languages, and allow tight interop with the 8-bit types used in the Linear Algebra proposal (for example, to serve as the underlying storage type for `fp8` until that type is added.)

 ## Motivation

 8-bit types are very special in HLSL as they only exist for some arithmetic instructions, but aren't generally accessible.
 For example, cooperative vectors allow inputs to be specified as 8-bit quantities, but only by packing them into 32-bit.
 This is cumbersome if for example an application needs to modify the values before passing in, for example, to add a bias -- the application is now forced to unpack the value, modify it, and pack it back in.

 ## Proposed solution